Chart Color Schemes

 AreaSearch assessment of residential development activity positions Coolangatta among the top 25% of areas assessed nationwide

-Coolangatta has averaged approximately 194 new dwelling approvals annually.
-Between FY-21 and FY-25, a total of 972 homes were approved, with an additional 106 approved in FY-26 to date.
-Over these past five financial years, the average number of people moving to the area per dwelling built has been around 0.7.
+Coolangatta averaged approximately 194 new dwelling approvals annually.
+Between FY-21 and FY-25972 homes were approved, with an additional 106 approved in FY-26 to date.
+Over the past five financial years, on average, 0.7 people moved to the area for each dwelling built.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction cost value of new homes in Coolangatta is $724,000, suggesting developers are targeting the premium market segment with higher-end properties.
-In FY-26, there have been $6.5 million worth of commercial approvals, reflecting the area's residential character.
-Compared to the Rest of Qld, Coolangatta has recorded 201.0% more development activity per person, offering buyers greater choice.
+This indicates that new supply has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average value of new homes being built is $724,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY-26, there have been $6.5 million in commercial approvals, reflecting the area's residential character.
+Compared to the Rest of Qld, Coolangatta records 201.0% more development activity per person, offering buyers greater choice.
 However, development activity has moderated in recent periods.
-This activity is significantly above the national average, indicating strong developer interest in the area.
+This activity is significantly above the national average, indicating robust developer interest in the area.

-New development primarily consists of townhouses or apartments (97.0%), with a small proportion of detached dwellings (3.0%).
-This trend towards denser development provides accessible entry options and appeals to downsizers, investors, and entry-level buyers.
+New development consists of 3.0% detached dwellings and 97.0% townhouses or apartments, demonstrating a trend towards denser development that provides accessible entry options for downsizers, investors, and entry-level buyers.
 The location has approximately 169 people per dwelling approval, indicating an expanding market.
-Looking ahead, Coolangatta is projected to grow by 2,001 residents by 2041.
+Looking ahead, Coolangatta is expected to grow by 2,001 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development